 - Copy of your SEVIS fee payment receipt

-After your dependent(s) is approved for a F-2 visa, they may enter the United States in F-2 status using their I-20(s).
-They will receive stamps in their passports indicating “F-2” status and “D/S” for duration of status.
+After your dependent(s) is approved for a J-2 visa, they may enter the United States in J-2 status using their DS-2019(s).
+They will receive stamps in their passports indicating “J-2” status and “D/S” for duration of status.
 Before leaving port of entry they should make sure the stamp is in the passport correctly.
-Dependents are not required to check-in at the International Center upon arrival.
+Dependents are not required to check-in at OGS upon arrival.

 Applying for Change of Status from Within the United States

-Your dependent(s) may apply for change of status from within the United States by submitting an application to the USCIS after obtaining an I-20 from the International Center.
+Your dependent(s) may apply for a change of status from within the United States by submitting an application to the USCIS after obtaining a DS-2019 from OGS.
 To be eligible to apply for a change of status, your dependent must be in valid nonimmigrant status and the application for change of status must be received by the USCIS prior to the end date of your dependent(s) current nonimmigrant status.
-If your spouse in submitting the application for change of status, unmarried children under the age of 21 may be included in the application as long as the children are in the same status as your spouse, or are in derivative status of your spouse.
+If your spouse is submitting the application for change of status, unmarried children under the age of 21 may be included in the application as long as the children are in the same status as your spouse, or are in derivative status of your spouse.

-- Holders of C, D, K and M status
+- Holders of F, D, K and M status

 - Visitors with WT or WB status (Visa Waiver Program)